SensingKit/SensingKit-iOS/README.md

 ```

-- Subscribe a sensor data listener.
+- Subscribe a sensor data handler.
 You can cast the data object into the actual sensor data object in order to access all the sensor data properties:

 ```objectivec
 [self.sensingKit subscribeToSensor:Battery